4 min read

 6 min read

-The Suez Canal is one of the most trafficked ports and to literally get around the block, companies were forced to re-route, take detours or opt for alternative shipping methods, causing delays and potentially losing any perishable products that were sitting in a freight container.
-While a blockage is extremely rare, the incident has forced scrutiny on the supply chain risk companies face, which may impact future strategies.
+The Suez Canal is one of the most trafficked ports.
+To get around the block, companies were forced to re-route, take detours or opt for alternative shipping methods, causing delays and potentially losing any perishable products sitting in a freight container.
+While a blockage is extremely rare, the incident has forced scrutiny on the supply chain risk companies face, impacting future strategies.

-We took a look at some key players who had interesting insights and outcomes from the Suez Canal Crisis.
-In our research within the AlphaSense platform, we found a 566% increase across company docs and research mentioning the “Suez Canal” or “Suez Crisis” over the last 45 days (AlphaSense users, click here for a saved search link for the platform.)
+We took a look at some key players who had exciting insights and outcomes from the Suez Canal Crisis.
+In our research within the AlphaSense platform, we found a 566% increase across company docs and investigation mentioning the “Suez Canal” or “Suez Crisis” over the last 45 days (AlphaSense users, click here for a saved search link for the platform.)

 The fallout from The Suez Canal: Who’s affected?